VSCodeVim/Vim/README.md

 ## Supported Options

-The following is a subset of the supported configurations; the full list is described in [package.json](https://github.com/VSCodeVim/Vim/blob/master/package.json#L175):
+The following is a subset of the supported configurations; the full list is described in the `Contributions` tab for this extension, or in our [package.json](https://github.com/VSCodeVim/Vim/blob/master/package.json#L175):

 #### insertModeKeyBindings/otherModesKeyBindings
   * Keybinding overrides to use for insert and other (non-insert) modes